sjbrown/misc_work/genesis/rules.md

 You are going to be playing as three members of a band, and each of you will have a distinct musical responsibility.
-One player will play the **Beats** role, holding the line of percussion and rhythm.
+One player will play the **Beats** role, holding steady the percussion and rhythm.
 One will play the **Melody** role, pouring out a river of auditory colors.
-And one will play the **Front** role, braving the spotlight and interacting with the live audience.
+And one will play the **Front** role, braving the top of the stage and interacting with the live audience.

 Decide who will play each role, then take a character sheet and fill in some of the blanks: